Canadian pale: Description

 The term is sometimes used in an even looser sense to refer to any flag with a larger central panel, irrespective of whether or not it covers half the flag.
 By this looser description, the flag of Norfolk Island (stripes in a ratio of 7:9:7) and the flag of Iowa (ratio legally undefined, but usually the central stripe is less than twice that of the outer stripes) are sometimes considered to have a Canadian pale.

 Heraldry

+The official blazon of the flag of Canada of the 1965 Proclamation of the new flag reads: gules on a Canadian pale argent a maple leaf of the first.
+The ordinary language description of the flag reads: "a red flag of the proportions two by length and one by width, containing in its centre a white square the width of the flag, bearing a single red maple leaf".
+Thus, the original definition of a Canadian pale refers to a square centre panel on a flag of 1:2 width to length proportions.
+In Canadian heraldry, the term has been extended to arms to indicate "a particularly wide pale".

 In coats of arms, and heraldry in general, a "Canadian pale" is what might well be referred to in South African heraldry as a "broad pale" as its width is half that of the shield on which it is shown as opposed to the ordinary pale's third to a quarter.
 They are most commonly used in Canadian heraldry.